ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/10 Grammars/010 Generating text.md

 Hello: Hi there!
 Hello: Bon jour!
 ```
 Each of these lines specifies a different way of saying hello.
-For reasons that become clear [soon](pattern_matching), Step, will always choose the first rule it finds, rendering the others irrelevant.
-To make it choose rules randomly, just add annotation `[randomly]` at the beginning:
+For reasons that become clear [soon](pattern_matching), if two rules will both work, Step will prefer the one that appears first in the list.
+But we can override this by adding the annotation `[randomly]` at the beginning, which tells it to choose the rules randomly:
 ```Step
 # Try: [Hello]
 [randomly]